Salt in Chinese history: Prosperity and reform in the Qing dynasty

 Government Salt Superintendents also accumulated fortunes.
 They could under-report tax revenues and keep the difference for themselves; they could accept fees from applicants for office; or, with a clear conscience, simply accept gifts from salt merchants who were grateful for their help.
 A good example is Cao Yin (1658–1711).
 As a personal bondservant and childhood playmate of the Kangxi Emperor, Cao became so rich and influential that he played host four times to the Emperor in his tours of the south.
 In 1705, as a mark of favor, the emperor ordered Cao, an accomplished scholar, to compile all shi (lyric poems) surviving from the Tang dynasty.
-Cao compiled and published the Complete Poems of the Tang using proceeds from the Salt Administration.
+Cao compiled and published the Complete Tang Poems using proceeds from the Salt Administration.
 Yet even such a well-connected official relied on the whim of the emperor.
 The Cao family lost favor and fortune when a new emperor came to the throne, a fall from grace reflected in Dream of the Red Chamber, the nostalgic novel written by Cao Yin's grandson Cao Xueqin.

 The early Qing emperors placed personnel decisions and supervision of the salt gabelle in the hands of the Imperial Household Department.
 Since the department was housed within the Forbidden City, where the emperor lived for much of the year, the emperor and his personal servants could control the revenues directly, whereas much of the land tax, the other major revenue source, was siphoned off at the local level or committed to other expenses.
 In the last years of the Qianlong era at the close of the 18th century, the Household Department under the eunuch Heshen became corrupt and lax, filling the salt administration with lax and greedy officials.
 Without competent and honest supervision, merchants once again speculated in salt certificates and officials were incapable of raising their assigned levels of revenue.
 By the early 19th century, merchant families could not deliver the massive amounts of salt they had contracted but instead raised prices to yield steady profits.
 Smuggled and black market salt then rose to meet demand and soon outweighed official sales.
 Government revenues fell.